 P.PLAILLY / E.DAYNES / SCIENCE PHOTO LIBRARY P.PLAILLY / E.DAYNES / SCIENCE PHOTO LIBRARY

-Reconstruction of an Ostrogoth woman.
-Sculpture of the head and face of a woman who lived in the 5th century AD and died aged 35-40.
-Her skull was discovered in Globasnitz (Carinthia, Austria) and was intentionally deformed at birth, a common practice since the Neolithic era.
+Reconstruction of an Ostrogoth woman from a skull.
+Elisabeth Daynes, an anthropological sculptor at the Daynes studio in Paris, reconstructs the head and face of a woman who lived in the 5th century AD and died aged 35-40.
+Her skull, discovered in Globasnitz (Carinthia, Austria), was deformed intentionally at birth, a common practice since the Neolithic era.
 The half-formed cranial bones of a baby are moulded to give them the desired head shape for life, signifying social status or a particular culture or religion.
-This was achieved by applying pressure in a variety of ways to the baby's head, perhaps by using bands, bandages, boards, compresses of clay or sandbags.
+This was achieved by applying pressure in a variety of ways, perhaps by using bands, bandages, boards, compresses of clay or sandbags.
 Photographed at the Daynes Studio, Paris, France.
+MANDATORY CREDIT.